Clash of Clans Builder Base - buildings, troops, tactics and best tips

 It also has a blind spot in the tiles the closest to itself.
-Some players tend to cover the blind spot with a Crusher, but both of them cannot attack air units which makes it kind of a problematic.
+Some players tend to cover the blind spot with a Crusher, but both of them cannot attack air units which makes it kind of problematic.
 Placing it in the middle of the village allows it to cover the most area.

-Able to damage both ground and air units, splash damage structure resembling of a Dragon locked up in a building.
+Able to damage both ground and air units, splash damage structure resembling a Dragon locked up in a building.
 Very good against swarms of enemies like Bats or Raged Barbarians.

 Offensively you want it to focus your tanks first or keep your troops split up.
 You can also abuse its short range.

 It is, well, a giant cannon.
 It shoots a cannonball in line that travels 48 tiles with decreasing speed dealing damage to all units in line and knocking them back.
 Very good against swarm troops strategies.
 It has relatively good damage but slow fire rate, so either baiting out its shot or making it focus the tank is an excellent offensive tactic.